cyrusimap/cyrus-imapd/doc/source/imap/features/server-aggregation.rst

 .. _imap-features-murder:

 ======================================
-Server Aggregation (Cyrus IMAP Murder)
+Cyrus IMAP Murder (Server Aggregation)
 ======================================

 A Cyrus IMAP Murder consists of a group of Cyrus IMAP servers